barrymister/resume/long-form-resume.md

 - Configured and maintained small local networks (LANs) using Ethernet and TCP/IP, ensuring reliable connectivity for client offices.
 - Delivered training and technical support, teaching clients how to use email, browse the web, and leverage office productivity tools such as Microsoft Office 95.
 - Advised clients on hardware and software purchases, tailoring solutions to meet their business needs.

 ---

+### University of Alabama at Birmingham – Kaleidoscope Student Publication Web Editor & Content Manager
+Birmingham, AL (05/97 – 07/98)

+- Built and maintained web pages for the university’s student publication using early web development technologies, including HTML and CSS.
+- Gained hands-on experience with Macintosh PCs and servers, working in a mixed print and digital media environment.
+- Utilized QuarkXPress to design and edit the print layout of the publication, ensuring alignment with the digital version.
+- Collaborated with editorial staff to model print layouts using a paper board before digital entry, contributing to both online and physical distribution.
+- Assisted in the delivery of printed publications across campus.
+- Developed a passion for web development during this period, experimenting with early website creation tools and honing foundational skills in front-end design.

+---

+### University of Alabama at Birmingham – IT Support Technician
+Birmingham, AL (04/97 – 01/00)

+- Managed the Department of Mathematics LAN, ensuring reliable connectivity for faculty, staff, and student workstations and printers.
+- Provided technical support for hardware and software issues on MS Windows 95 systems, including installation, configuration, and troubleshooting.
+- Assisted in maintaining and upgrading network infrastructure and peripheral devices, ensuring minimal downtime and efficient operation.
+- Supported faculty, staff, and students with desktop applications, enhancing productivity and resolving technical issues.
+- Gained early experience in IT support and systems administration, building a foundational understanding of networked environments and user support.

+---